top of page

 conservation

-We realise that there is a want and a will from humanity to interact with marine mammals in their natural environment.
+We realise that humanity wants to interact with marine mammals in their natural environment.
 These encounters can have profound effects on humans and sometimes detrimental effects on marine mammals.
-We advocate a code of conduct to lessen the impact of human encounters and a change in lifestyle to lessen our impact on the planet.
+We advocate a strict code of conduct to lessen the impact of human encounters and a change in lifestyle to lessen our impact on the planet.

 bottom of page